TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/7-Contribute.rst

 ..  note::

-    Ensure to be in the TYPO3 monorepo checkout `TYPO3-Contribute` created in the previous step, for example :bash:`cd ~/TYPO3-Contribute`.
+    Ensure that your current working directory is the one used in previous steps, here :bash:`cd $HOME/work/TYPO3-Contribute`.

 ..  rst-class:: bignums-xxl

+..  _quickstart-reset:
 1. Keep up to date with development

     By executing this in your working environment,